Timdavidcole/village-green-backend-api/README.md

 ## Usage

 Well if you fancy using it to build your own front-end knock yourself out.
-But just playing around with some calls in the excellent [Postman](https://www.getpostman.com/) is got way to have a look.
+But just playing around with some calls in the excellent [Postman](https://www.getpostman.com/) is good way to have a rummage.

 ### Example Call